-During analysis, sequencing data is first converted into library FASTQ files (libName column).
-If multiple samples were included in one sequencing library, the pipeline with further demultiplex based on the sample (RT) barcodes.
+During analysis, sequencing data is first converted into library FASTQ files (controlled by optional libIndex2 column).
+If multiple samples were included in one sequencing library, the pipeline will further demultiplex based on the sample (RT) barcodes.
 These sample barcodes are defined by the wells on the RT Barcode Plate, for example see the table below.